Plan de negocio apartamentos turisticos

 Vacation Rental Business Plan

-What’s the secret to a good short-term rental business plan?
+How to write a short-term rental business plan: video summary

 Step 1.
 Executive summary